skiptoniam/ppmData/readme.md

 devtools::install_github('skiptoniam/qrbp')
 ```

 There are two main functions in the `qrbp` package, the first and main function can be used to generate background points within a spatial domain.
-Generation of background points can be used in Poisson point process modelling in R. The main function is , which takes a Raster\* as a study area, covariates - which are a Raster stack on the of the same resolution and extent as the study area.
-It is essentially a wrapper around the (excellent and existing) function in the MBHdesign package which already implements quasi-random sampling within a basic domain.
+Generation of background points can be used in Poisson point process modelling in R. The main function is `generate_background_points`, which takes a Raster\* as a study area, covariates - which are a Raster stack on the of the same resolution and extent as the study area.

 <!-- Generate some random points and a raster to represent study area. -->
 <!-- ```{r} -->